A Montessori preschool experience,

 •Behavioral choices lead to consequences.

-Giving consequences is to teach a lesson that leads to positive choices.
-It encourages self-examination, accepting responsibility for ones’ actions, the ability to learn from mistakes, and the development of an inner voice of self-control.
+Giving consequences is teaching a lesson that leads to positive choices.
+It encourages self-examination, accepting responsibility for one’s actions, the ability to learn from mistakes, and the development of an inner voice of self-control.

 Spanking, hitting, slapping, shaking, verbal or emotional abuse are not permitted.